 - Stronger governance with increased investor oversight

-- Decision-making guided by ESG & SRI considerations
+- Decision-making guided by ESG considerations

 - Potential to make a positive economic and social impact